patreeceeo/architecture-card-game/RULES.md

 ## Game Objective

-“Best” home or block according to your character i.e. get the most victory points by the end of the game.
+“Worst” home or block according to your character i.e. get the most victory points by the end of the game.
 Game ends when (everyone or first person) has fixed everything broken about their house.

 # SETUP: